-In the brute force method we’ve been talking about, the hacking tool painstakingly tests every combination of letters, numbers and symbols.
-Hackers could cut down the time it takes them to brute force or guess your password by going through dictionary words.
+In the brute force method we’ve been talking about, the hacking tool painstakingly tests every combination of letters, numbers, and symbols.
+Hackers could cut down the time it takes them to brute force or guesses your password by going through dictionary words.

 That may sound huge but in the context of computing, the time it will take a computer’s processor to check if any word (or combination of words) of the dictionary matches your password is only a fraction of the time it takes to do a character combination test.

 It’s tempting to use dictionary words in your password.
 They are easy to remember compared to a seemingly unintelligible text string.
 However, they leave your passwords more vulnerable.